clawpack/clawpack/README.md

 # you may want to merge from upstream here
 git checkout -b new_change
 ```

-## Contributing to Clawpack!

-If you'd like to contribute to Clawpack, you do not need to worry about the submodules.
-Just checkout a branch in the package you are updating and push your changes as a pull request.
-Just be sure to post your pull requests at the same time (and refer to the other pull requests) when submitting coordinated changes.

-### Steps for contributors
-* make local changes in one or more packages
-* test your changes, if they're not testable, please add a test!
-* commit and publish (push) your changes
-* submit pull requests for each package you've modified

-Optionally, you may also create a top-level clawpack branch and submit a pull request showing how your changes work together.
-This is especially recommended if you are unable to create working tests otherwise.
-Remember that you need to push commits in your submodules to GitHub before you can open a pull request that refers to those commits.

 ## Working with a Maintenance Version of Clawpack